mytusshar/auth-module/README.md

        add your AWS `accountId`, `awsRegion`, `cognitoIdentityPoolId`,
        `iamRoleArn` created for authenticated users.

+  * ##### "tableName":
+       Enter the name of the table created in DynamoDB.

+  * ##### "tableKey":
+       Enter name of the partition key provided while created above table.

+  * ##### "indexName":
+       Enter the name of the index created in DynamoDB on above table (This is in case of Unique username requirement).

+  * ##### "indexKey":
+       Enter name of the index key provided while creating above table (This is in case of Unique username requirement).
+       Make sure that partition key column should be present in table.

   * ##### Now you have to provide which third party identity providers that you want in your application to support.
        Presently I-Auth module supports for:
         * Google
         * Facebook